WELCOME

 Boone County, Missouri is creating a new Master Plan for the County.
 The Master Plan will help guide growth and development in the County over the next 10 to 20 years.
 The Master Plan serves as a guide for the County for rezoning decisions, land development regulations, transportation improvements, budgeting, coordination of infrastructure, and more.
 The Master Plan is not a regulatory document.
 Instead, it is a guide that reflects the values and aspirations of Boone County, crafted with input from residents, businesses, and service providers.

-RECENT SCHEDULE
+PAST SCHEDULE

 April 2023: Plan Kickoff